TorranceTech/IP-Insight-Extension/README.md

 ## Features

 - Displays your public IP address.
-- Displays the IP address of the sites you visit.
+- Displays the IP address of the sites you visit, including resolving CNAMEs.
 - Options to clear cache, cookies, history, form data, local storage, and Indexed DB.
-- Dark mode for comfortable viewing.
+- Dark mode for comfortable viewing, with preferences saved.
 - PayPal donation button to support development.

 ## Installation